In-phase and quadrature components: I/Q data

 The data rate of I/Q is largely independent to the frequency of the signal being modulated.
 I/Q data can be generated at a relatively slow rate (e.g. millions of bits per second), perhaps generated by software in part of the physical layer of a protocol stack.
 I/Q data is used to modulate a carrier frequency, which may be faster (e.g. Gigahertz, perhaps an intermediate frequency).

-As well as within a transmitter, I/Q data is also a common means to transfer the data from some receiver.
-Designs such as the Digital down converter allow the input signal to be represented as streams of IQ data, likely for further processing and symbol extraction in a DSP.
+As well as within a transmitter, I/Q data is also a common means to represent the signal from some receiver.
+Designs such as the Digital down converter allow the input signal to be represented as streams of I/Q data, likely for further processing and symbol extraction in a DSP.
 Analog systems may suffer from issues, such as IQ imbalance.

 I/Q data may also be used as a means to capture and store data used in spectrum monitoring.
 Since I/Q allows the representation of the modulation separate to the actual carrier frequency, it is possible to represent a capture of all the radio traffic in some RF band or section thereof, with a reasonable amount of data, irrespective of the frequency being monitored.
-E.g. if there is a capture of 100 MHz of Wi-Fi channels within the 5 GHz U-NII band, that IQ capture can be sampled at 200 million samples per second (according to Nyquist) as opposed to the 10,000 million samples per second required to sample directly at 5 GHz.
+E.g. if there is a capture of 100 MHz of Wi-Fi channels within the 5 GHz U-NII band, that I/Q capture can be sampled at 200 million samples per second (according to Nyquist) as opposed to the 10,000 million samples per second required to sample directly at 5 GHz.

 A vector signal generator will typically use I/Q data alongside some programmed frequency to generate its signal.
 And similarly a vector signal analyser can provide a stream of I/Q data in its output.
 Many modulation schemes, e.g. quadrature amplitude modulation rely heavily on I/Q.

 Alternating current (AC) circuits

 The term alternating current applies to a voltage vs. time function that is sinusoidal with a frequency f.
 When it is applied to a typical (linear time-invariant) circuit or device, it causes a current that is also sinusoidal.
-In general there is a constant phase difference, φ, between any two sinusoids.
+In general there is a constant phase difference φ between any two sinusoids.
 The input sinusoidal voltage is usually defined to have zero phase, meaning that it is arbitrarily chosen as a convenient time reference.
 So the phase difference is attributed to the current function, e.g.